tscmacdonald/tscmacdonald.github.io/_projects/5_molecularswimming.md

 $$
-k > 6\times 10^4~\mathrm{s^{-1}}
+k > \sqrt{6}\times 10^4~\mathrm{s^{-1}}
 $$

-That's 60 kHz of photoisomerisation _per molecule_!
+That's tens of kHz of photoisomerisation _per molecule_!
 Perhaps not impossible in what would by that point be a lossy optical cavity, but I've got no idea how you'd be measure the diffusion of the molecules against such a bright background and in the presence of so much heating.
 At the very least, it's 4-5 orders of magnitude more light than we can feasibly get into a diffusion NMR setup.

 I don't think that this sort of mechanical swimming makes much sense for molecules.
 Since $$D \propto 1/r^2$$ and therefore $$\langle x_{diff} \rangle \propto 1/r$$, while the velocity of mechanical swimming at a given frequency follows $$\langle x_{swim} \rangle \propto r$$, the overall efficiency of swimming over diffusion is proportional to $$r^2$$ and molecules are unfortunately just too small to make much headway.